Showboat owner planning $100M water park in Atlantic City

 An aquarium and a giant Ferris wheel already draw some families, but Atlantic City remains far more geared to adult gamblers.

-Blatstein is seeking approval from the Casino Reinvestment Development Authority for designation as an entertainment retail district, which would entitle the project to an annual rebate of up to $2.5 million in sales tax generated by it.
+Blatstein is seeking approval from the Casino Reinvestment Development Authority for designation as an entertainment retail district, which would entitle the project to an annual rebate of up to $2.5 million in sales tax generated by it for 20 years.
 There also would be tax breaks on construction materials used for the project.

 It would be built on an existing parking lot between the Showboat and the Ocean Casino Resort at the north end of the Atlantic City Boardwalk, an area that casino and city leaders have been trying to revitalize.